-How to be a millionaire and become poor instantly?
-Bring all your money to Portugal!
+How to be a millionaire and instantly become poor?
+Bring all your money to Poortugal!

 This news is terrible, but it is the normality of normalities in Portugal, in that country of legal criminals you are robbed exactly to the extent and in proportion to the size of your wallet.
-I was robbed of 130,000 euros, because I’m “poor”, that is, I’m not poor obviously, but next to 10 million euros… Wealth is very relative and I personally only need enough to live comfortably, but for me, 130,000 are (were) my wealth that I really needed, but even worse than the stolen money is undoubtedly all the suffering that this diabolical country inflicts on you because the whole of Portuguese society and the Portuguese people are a big fraud and everything is a big illusion, a scam disguised as a normal country in which a person, once they’re in and fully involved, can’t realize it until it’s too late, including the criminal Portuguese courts, which exist for everything but what they’re supposed to do, protect society from criminals and cheaters and enforce the law and democratic rules.
-Believe me, Portuguese justice is the exact opposite of the law, so we have virtually no one to help us in Portugal, but we always have plenty of help to take every last cent of our money.
+I was robbed of 130,000 euros, because I’m “poor”, that is, I’m not poor obviously, but next to 10 million euros… Wealth is very relative and I personally only need enough to live comfortably, but for me 130,000 is (was) my wealth that I really needed, but worse than the stolen money is without a doubt all the suffering that this diabolical country inflicts on you, because the whole of Portuguese society and the Portuguese people is one big fraud and everything is one big illusion.
+A fraud disguised as a normal country where a person, once he is inside and fully involved, can’t realize it until it’s too late, including the criminal Portuguese courts, which exist for everything except what they are supposed to do, which is to protect society from criminals and fraudsters and to enforce the law and democratic rules.
+Believe me, Portuguese justice is the exact opposite of law, so we have virtually no one to help us in Portugal, but we always have plenty of help to take every last cent of our money.

-This insolvency case is completely buried, as you will read, in very strong factual illegalities committed, as well as numerous indicators also strongly suspicious of criminal activity, to say the least, however, as this is Portugal, absolutely nothing is ever investigated and at the end of the very expensive and especially torturous course of the Portuguese courts, the your excellency Portuguese judge invariably gives the victims a big kick and sends them home to suck their thumbs, which is what they did to me and also to these two English ex-millionaires and dozens of other anonymous victims whose lives were destroyed in Portugal, just because they committed the major “sin” of wanting to buy a house.
+This bankruptcy case is completely buried, as you will read, in very strong factual illegalities committed, as well as numerous indicators also strongly suspicious of criminal activity, to say the least, but as this is Portugal, absolutely nothing is ever investigated and at the end of the very expensive and especially tortuous course of the Portuguese courts, Your Excellency the Portuguese judge always gives the victims a big kick and sends them home to suck their thumbs, which is what they did to me and also to these two English ex-millionaires and dozens of other anonymous victims whose lives have been destroyed in Portugal just because they committed the big “sin” of wanting to buy a house.

-In Portugal, obviously not all entrepreneurs are crooks, but all crooks are entrepreneurs, and are always treated as such and never as crooks.
+In Portugal, of course, not all entrepreneurs are crooks, but all crooks are entrepreneurs and are always treated as such and never as crooks.

 Here are (some of) the blinding red alerts that I managed to extract at great cost from the very scarce and superficial information available on the Internet from the Portuguese media:

-• The Portuguese state bank (CGD) was the only investor in the whole project.
-(How come no private bank was interested in this so great opportunity that would revolutionize tourism in the Algarve?!
+- The Portuguese State Bank (CGD) was the only investor in the whole project.
+(How come no private bank was interested in such a great opportunity that would revolutionize tourism in the Algarve?!
 Well, that’s strange!)

-• This bank was supposed to finance only 50% of the project, but it turned out that it financed 100% of the project without the decision even going through the mandatory risk audit, and no justification was given for this either.
+- This bank was supposed to finance only 50% of the project, but it turned out that they financed 100% of the project without the decision even going through the mandatory risk audit, and no justification was given for this either.
 (That’s how it works in Portugal!)

-• A feasibility study on the project to be financed by the state bank was never presented. (!!!)
+- A feasibility study of the project to be financed by the state bank has never been presented. (!!!)

-• This company, to which the Portuguese state-owned bank CGD lent 100% of the project’s value, had no track record or portfolio of any construction work and was only incorporated a few months before the full loan of public money came through. (!!!)
+- This company, to which the state-owned Portuguese bank CGD lent 100% of the value of the project, had no track record or portfolio of construction work, and was incorporated only a few months before the full loan of public funds was granted. (!!!)

-• The manager of that bank at the time was a person who was later sentenced to prison in another case for “influence peddling”.
-(The little fish who was arrested so that they wouldn’t arrest former minister José Sócrates, also another very typical situation in Portugal)
+- The manager of this bank at the time was a person who was later sentenced to prison for “influence peddling” in another case.
+(The little fish who was arrested so that they wouldn’t arrest the former minister José Sócrates, another very typical situation in Portugal).

-On a separate note: It’s unbelievable how naturally the Portuguese accept all of this, which is nothing new, but the fact that they also don’t mind at all that the state-owned bank, i.e. the bank that is run with “their” money, the taxpayers’ money, suffers these gigantic losses, all together amounting to billions of euros, due to “ruinous” decisions, but invariably with no one to blame.
-The Portuguese don’t even realize that when CGD “loses” money in “unexplained black holes”, it is losing their money and it is all the Portuguese who pay for it!
+On another note, it is unbelievable how naturally the Portuguese accept all of this, which is nothing new, but the fact that they also don’t mind at all that the state-owned bank, i.e. the bank that is run with “their” money, the taxpayers’ money, suffers these gigantic losses, all together amounting to billions of euros, due to “ruinous” decisions, but invariably with no one to blame.
+The Portuguese don’t even comprehend that when the CGD “loses” money in “unexplained black holes”, it is their money that is lost, and it is all the Portuguese who pay for it!
 What a dumb people!

 All I can say is this, with all sincerity and from the bottom of my heart: